alkem-io/alkemio/docs/why-alkemio.md

 </p>

 Critically by putting the Challenge central, and managing a portfolio of Challenges via a plaform, this enables the following:
 * **Community & Capabilities**: being able to connect and grow a motivated community around the desired outcomes.
 Being able to find and connect to the right people who have the capabilities and are motivated to contribute.
-Ensuring that all citizens or organisations that wish to contribute are able to effectively do so.
+Ensuring that all citizens or organizations that wish to contribute are able to effectively do so.
 * **Collaboration**: make it easy for parties to collaborate towards the desired outcomes.
 Used the share understanding and community to enable low thresholds to effective collaboration.
 * **Full lifecycle**:  a Challenge is a journey with multiple stages, and needs to be managed as such.
 The shared representation, community and collaboration all evolve as the Challenge evolves.
 * **Best practices**: the complexity of Challenges means that we need to systematically be able to share patterns and approaches that are demonstrated to work in various situations, from phased approaches through to methods for surfacing up the inherent complexity or coming to an agreed shared understanding.